zhuyu-cs/Dynamic-VFM/README.md

 ```
 We provide all the [pretrained weight](https://drive.google.com/file/d/1-tNef-cT4qlihTw0G1jKib4PUyr3iBlE/view?usp=drive_link).

-Note: the inference needs 8 2080Ti GPUs, it would takes about 2-3 hours for single model.
+Note: the inference needs 8 2080Ti GPUs, it would take about 2-3 hours for single model.

 ### References